astronomer/astro-blog/posts/airflow-ray-data-science-story.md

 ### Current Limitations

-The Ray Airflow Task API as shown above is currently in alpha, which means there will be some rough edges.
+The Ray Provider for Airflow as demoed above is currently in alpha, which means there will be some rough edges.
 We welcome any and all bug reports, suggestions, or PRs!
-You can find the code [here](https://github.com/anyscale/airflow-provider-ray).
+[You can find the code here](https://github.com/anyscale/airflow-provider-ray).

 ## Looking Ahead: The Future of Airflow and Ray